Emergency Response Coordination Centre: Early information and warning services

-3.2.2 Mapping services
+Mapping services

 Daily map on tropical cyclone Chido on 12 December 2024.

 The ERCC Analytical team includes a mapping team composed of GIS experts that produces on-demand situational maps to support the analysis of situation related humanitarian and civil protection interventions or depict events that are expected to have humanitarian consequences.

 The ERCC Analytical team produces the DG ECHO daily maps that are accessible via the ERCC portal.
 The DG ECHO daily maps give an overview of a significant event or situation of operational interest.

 The ERCC is the 24/7 focal point for Copernicus Emergency Management service – An on-demand mapping component, enabling the CEMS authorised users to access to satellite maps within a few hours or days following an activation.
 The delivered maps help to assess the extent and impact of a disaster.
 For emergency management activities beyond the immediate response phase, the Risk and Recovery service can also be activated via the ERCC.
 This service covers all stages, including preparedness, disaster risk reduction, and recovery.

 Additionally, in case of situations other than natural hazards, the ERCC can access the Copernicus service that provides support to EU External and Security Actions (SESA) for security-related issues.
 These range from protecting EU citizens and managing crises and conflicts to ensuring environmental compliance and climate security.
 Finally, for acute marine pollution hazards such as oil spills, the ERCC can count on assistance given by the European Maritime Safety Agency (EMSA).
 The ERCC can request satellite images from their CleanSeaNet service.
 CleanSeaNet is the near real time European satellite-based oil spill monitoring, pollution alert and vessel detection service.
 The service provides rapid alerts on possible oil spills and related information after satellite acquisition and will automatically inform relevant authorities immediately upon detecting a spill with a potential source connected to it or in its vicinity.
 The service can be activated to request additional satellite acquisitions.

-3.3 European scientific support
+European scientific support

 The ERCC Analytical Team, to bridge scientific community with operational community, established the European Scientific Partnership on Natural and Anthropogenic Hazards to complement the information coming from the automated early warning systems with a 24/7 scientific expert judgement.